DiegelD/Deep-Reinforcement-Learning-ND/p2_continuous-control/README.md

 Methods that lean approximation to both policy and value fucntions are often called actor-critic, where 'actor' is referenc to the learned policy and 'critic' refers to the learnd value function.[3]
 Perhabs the simplest advantage that policy parameterization may have over action-value parametrization is that the policy may be simpler function to approximate.
 Policy-based method will typically learn faster and yield a superior asymtotic policy (as in Tetris, see Simek, Algorta and Kothiyal, 2016)[3]

-Moreover while value functions mails DQNs solve problems with high-dimensinal observation space, it can only handle discret and low-dimensinal action spaces.
+Moreover while value functions like DQNs solve problems with high-dimensinal observation space, it can only handle discret and low-dimensinal action spaces.
 Many tasks of interest, most notably pyhsical control taks, have continous (real valued) and high dimensinal action spaces.
 DQN cannot be straight-forwardly applied to continous domains since it relies on finding the action that maximizes the action-value function.[1]
 On the other hand Policy-based methods offer practical ways of dealing with large action spaces, even continous spaces with an inifinite number of action.
 Inead of computing learned probabilities for each of the many action, we instead learn statistics of the probability destribution.
 [3]

 ### Actor-Critic Methods
 Actor-critic algorithms lean both policies and value functions.
 The 'actor' is the component that leans policies and the 'critic' is the component that leans about whatever policy is currently  being followed by the actor on order to 'criticize' the actors action choises.<br />
 The critic uses TD algorithm to lean the state-value function for the actors current policy.
 The value function allows the ciritc to critique the actors action choises by sendinf TD errors to the actor.
 Bases on these critiwues th acotr contonually updates its policy.

+This is used to combine both worlds.
+The actor has a high variance but low bias on the other hand the critic have low variance and high bias.

 <figure>
  <img src="./img/ActorCritic_Modell.png" width="500" alt="" />